justin-napolitano/CIS2348/README.md

 # CIS2348

-This repository contains a collection of Python programming assignments and projects completed for the CIS2348 course in Fall 2022.
-The code demonstrates foundational programming concepts, problem-solving, and algorithm implementations.
+This repository contains a comprehensive collection of Python programming assignments and projects completed for the CIS2348 course in Fall 2022.
+It demonstrates foundational programming concepts, problem-solving skills, and algorithm implementations across multiple homework assignments and a final project.

 ## Features

-- Solutions to various homework assignments (HW1 to HW4) covering topics such as basic input/output, control flow, data structures, sorting algorithms, and file handling.
+- Solutions to homework assignments (HW1 to HW4) covering topics such as basic input/output, control flow, data structures, sorting algorithms, file handling, and exception management.
-- Final project part demonstrating CSV file processing and data merging.
+- Final project focused on CSV file processing, data merging, and integration.
 - Examples of object-oriented programming with classes and methods.

 ## Tech Stack

-- Python 3 (assumed from syntax and file extensions)
+- Python 3

 ## Getting Started